From Philly cheesesteaks to the Pittsburgh pierogi, Pennsylvania is popping with unique foods.

 Near-Extinct PA Foods

-Generations of PA Dutch grandmothers have been cooking up odd foods like stuffed pig's stomaches - but they've also been roasting dried apples with ham and dumplings for a juicy combination of sweet and savory not found anywhere else: Schnitz und Knepp.
-If you're near Reading, drop by Risser's Diner on Route 422.
+Generations of PA Dutch grandmothers have been cooking up odd foods like stuffed pig's stomachs - but they've also been roasting dried apples with ham and dumplings for a juicy combination of sweet and savory not found anywhere else: Schnitz und Knepp.